Watermelon Radish Recipes: 08 Ways To Enjoy It

 Step 3: Now, layer a few slices of avocado, watermelon radish, red onion, mint, cilantro, and basil in the center of each rice paper wrapper, leaving a small border around the edges.

-Step 4: Fold the bottom edge of the rice paper wrapper up over the filling, then fold the slides in towards the center.
-Roll the wrapper tightly from the bottom up to the top to create a summer roll.
-In the same manner, add the remaining ingredients.
+Step 4:Fold the bottom part of the rice paper up over the filling.
+Then, fold the sides towards the middle.
+Roll the wrapper tightly from the bottom to the top to make a summer roll.
+Repeat this process with the remaining ingredients.

 Step 5: Serve the summer rolls with the dipping sauce on the side.